SimGriff/sci-fi-movies-quiz-pp2/README.md

 /*Screenshot of mockup*/

-View the deployed site here: /*Link to Live Website*/
+View the deployed site here: https://simgriff.github.io/sci-fi-movies-quiz-pp2/

 ## Introduction
 The Sci-Fi movies Quiz game is a multiple choice quiz that tests the user’s knowledge of science fiction movies.
 The aim of the website was to build a fun, responsive quiz using JavaScript.
 It is designed to be responsive and accessible on a range of devices, ensuring that it leads to an engaging user experience.